adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ### Can we use PCA in this example?

 Now, we try to perform a principal component analysis to find low-dimensional summaries of our data set.
-Then we’ll divide our samples into several clusters hoping that we can make our model simpler and more interpretable.
+Then we'll divide our samples into several clusters hoping that we can make our model simpler and more interpretable.
-However, the table below shows that it’s hard to narrow down the number of variables by using PCA.
+However, the table below shows that it's hard to narrow down the number of variables by using PCA.
 We need at least 7 principal components to explain more than 50% of data, 13 components for 70%, and 23 components for 90%.
-So performing clustering analysis after PCA doesn’t seem to be a good idea.
+So performing clustering analysis after PCA doesn't seem to be a good idea.
 However, PCA itself can give us some useful information about our samples in another sense.